 Paralympics Australia’s Codes of Conduct set out the standards of behaviour which apply to those who represent Paralympics Australia as athletes or staff.

 Paralympics Australia’s People Protection Policy applies to representatives of Paralympics Australia and participants in Paralympics Australia’s activities and programs.
 Its purpose is to protect the health, safety and wellbeing of all people engaged in the activities of Paralympics Australia, including children.
-This policy sets out the processes to be followed in the event of a person making a complaint against any representative of Paralympics Australia.
+This policy also sets out the processes to be followed in the event of a person making a complaint against any representative of Paralympics Australia.

 Paralympics Australia’s Anti-doping Policy complies with the requirements of the Australian Sports Anti-Doping Authority.
 It applies to all athletes and other members of Paralympics Australia’s programs, including Teams.